AcamiNcommunity/AcamiNcommunity.github.io/README.md

-# Michael's Silly Circle Website
+# AcamiN's Community Server Website
-This repository contains the source code of the Michael's silly circle discord server (AKA Cube), For more information, Go to [this website](https://michaelsillycircle.github.io)
+This repository contains the source code of the AcamiN's Community discord server website, For more information, Go to [this website](https://acamincommunity.github.io)

 ## License
 Licensed under BSD-3-Clause